 - You have (or your partner has) children from a prior relationship that you wish to protect.

-Next, a premarital agreement can specify how you will divide assets acquired during the marriage if you divorce.
-For many couples, the negotiation of a premarital agreement necessarily involves some discussion about where you will live and how you will support yourselves.
-Some couples choose to pool their incomes, while others elect to keep their money separate but to share in joint expenses.
-The premarital agreement addresses alimony and post-separation support.
+Next, a prenuptial agreement can specify how you will divide assets acquired during the marriage if you divorce.
+For many couples, the negotiation of a prenuptial agreement necessarily involves some discussion about where you will live and how you will support yourselves.
+Some couples choose to pool their incomes, while others elect to keep their money separate but share in joint expenses.
+The prenuptial agreement addresses postseparation support and alimony.
 It can also address what you and your spouse will do with the marital residence in the event of a separation or divorce.

 The discussions between partners that lead to a prenuptial agreement can be healthy and productive to their relationship.
 Each party comes into the marriage knowing where the other stands financially and what is important to the other.
 Committing to an orderly and peaceful separation, if it ever occurs, can bring peace of mind.

 The most efficient and respectful way to negotiate a prenuptial agreement is using the collaborative process:

 - Each of you hires a collaborative attorney.

 - You and the attorneys meet together to discuss your goals and intentions in establishing the prenup.

 - Financial information is shared and discussed between you and the attorneys.

 - The attorneys jointly draft the prenuptial agreement.

 - You and the attorneys meet together to review and sign the agreement.